METEO 3 Lesson 12 Images

 Text description of the eye of Super Typhoon Lan (2017) video (0:04)

-The image is a satellite view of Super Typhoon Lan, showcasing the swirling clouds in a circular formation.
-At the center is the eye of the hurricane, which is dark and appears calm compared to the surrounding dense, rotating white clouds.
-The clouds form well-defined circular bands, creating a sense of depth and dynamic motion.
+The image is a satellite view of Super Typhoon Lan, showing swirling clouds arranged in a circular formation.
+At the center is the storm’s eye, which appears dark and calm compared to the surrounding dense, rotating white clouds.
+Through the opening in the eye, the blue of the ocean is visible beneath the clouds.
+The cloud bands form well‑defined, concentric circles, creating a sense of depth and dynamic motion.
 The overall color scheme is dominated by shades of white and gray, with hints of blue visible in the eye, providing contrast to the otherwise uniform cloud structure.

 loop of visible satellite images of Hurricane Maria's eye (0:15)